Continuous integration and delivery tool basics

 Buildbot is a popular CI framework with a long history.
 It dates all the way back to 2003, when Mozilla began using it.
 While Mozilla depreciated Buildbot in favor of Taskcluster, the older tool is still used by other well-known open source projects such as Chromium, GNOME, and WebKit.
 Buildbot itself is written with the Twisted Python library and licensed under the GPLv2.

-A Buildbot installation comprises one or more masters and multiple workers.
-The masters monitor source-code repositories for changes, coordinate workers’ activities, and report results to users and developers.
+A Buildbot installation comprises one or more controllers and multiple workers.
+The controllers monitor source-code repositories for changes, coordinate workers’ activities, and report results to users and developers.
 Workers run on all major operating systems and version control systems.

 At heart, Buildbot is a job scheduling system.
 It's used primarily to automate build testing across a wide array of platforms.
 If that's all you need, check it out.
 Need more?
 Keep looking.